Skip to content

 Introduction to Logos

-• Readable syntax — C-like syntax that reads like prose, not line noise
+• Readable syntax — C-like structure that reads like English prose, not line noise

-• Sane error handling — Result tables instead of exceptions.
-Check .ok, handle .error
+• Sane error handling — Functions return result objects.
+Check .ok, handle .error.
+No silent failures.

-• Batteries included — File I/O, HTTP, JSON, shell execution built in with no imports
+• Batteries included — File I/O, HTTP, JSON, shell execution all work without imports

 • Compile to binarylgs build script.lgs produces a standalone executable

-• Embeddable — Integrate into Go applications like Lua
+• Embed in Go — Integrate into your Go applications like Lua or JavaScript

 example.lgs